 It’s no secret that the United States is a country that runs on debt.
 Stagnant wages, higher cost of living, and the inability to pay off what we owe keeps more and more people stuck in the red.
 What used to be a common headache has quickly grown into a larger financial epidemic.

-According to the Federal Reserve, Americans now collectively carry more than $1 trillion in revolving debt!
+According to the Federal Reserve, Americans now collectively carry more than $1 trillion in revolving debt.
 It’s a startling milestone, but the problem is only getting worse.
 Here’s what’s happening in the American debt crisis.

 Where is the money going?